jonathanfmills/kcdc2016Presentations/NotifyWebUsersAtScale_Milner/ReadMe.md

 Web.config - connection strings for service bus backplane and notification hub to send. hubs/ZombieHub.cs - update with notification hub name

-ChromeApp/register.js - update with project id for Google Cloud messaging and notification hub endpoint and name.
+ChromeApp/register.js - update with project id for Google Cloud messaging and notification hub connection string and name.